For government lightning guide!

 6. Assign security classification and align with privacy principles

 Information requested, transmitted and stored by an online service is an information asset owned by the agency.
-Information standard 18 requires that all agency information:
+The Information security policy requires that all agency information:

 - is assigned appropriate security controls (to protect against unauthorised access, use, modification or disclosure)